 - H. A site analysis plan shall be submitted with the site plan, showing the following features of the parcel.

 - 1. Environmentally sensitive areas:

-- ay.
+- a.
 Wetlands

-- az.
+- b.
 Water areas, such as streams, lakes and ponds

-- ba.
+- c.
 Woodlands

-- bb.
+- d.
 Soils and topography

-- bc.
+- e.
 Drainage patterns and county drains

 - 2. Non-quantifiable factors:

-- bd.
+- a.
 Historic, cultural features

-- be.
+- b.
 Wildlife habitat corridors

-- bf.
+- c.
 View sheds and view corridors or scenic overlooks

 - 3. Additional areas:

-- bg.
+- a.
 Existing easements of record

-- bh.
+- b.
 Existing and proposed rights-of-way

-- bi.
+- c.
 Existing infrastructure

-- bj.
+- d.
 Adjacent development within two-hundred (200) feet.

-- bk.
+- e.
 Adjacent park land

 - I. The combination of these elements need be used to outline the primary and secondary conservation areas.
 The primary conservation areas are those where no development is to occur.
 The secondary conservation areas are those where development can occur, but special care must be given.
 These areas are determined to indicate where development will most adversely impact the environment.
 These areas include, but are not limited to the following:

 - 1. Primary Conservation Areas.
 Floodplains, wetlands, drainage ways, easements, or other exceptional elements.

 - 2. Secondary Conservation Areas.
 Large woodlands, tree lines, soils sensitive to development, soils prone to flooding, aesthetic views, etc.

 - J. Areas that are not dedicated to primary or secondary conservation areas shall be treated as buildable areas.
 The concept plan shall also include housing sites and the road network.
 The written document shall reference how this proposal meets the objectives and qualifications for an Open Space Community.

 - K. A conceptual plan, with the proposed housing layout based on the maximum number of housing units determined by the parallel/yield plan, shall be prepared.
 At this stage, the drawings need not be engineered, only drawn to scale.
 This plan shall also include a site analysis and conservation areas.
 The Planning Commission shall either accept or reject the conceptual site plan.

 - L. Further Submission Requirements.
 Upon approval of the concept plan, the proprietor undertakes the process for Subdivision Approval, Site Condominium or Parcel Division, per State and Township Ordinance.